TClark1011/vscode-ace-imports/README.md

 - [ ] Disabling + Re-enabling with "!"
 - [x] Import rule dependency + collision resolution
 - [ ] Move development documentation to a separate file
+- [ ] Limitation that the generated suggestions will always be present even when it doesn't fit the context (I don't know of any way to fix this, if someone does please reach out)

 ### Todo Notes